Published by Jeremy. Last Updated on November 14, 2023.

 Who should stay here: Those who want to be close to the Strip District, those who want a centrally located hotel with en-suite amenities (including full dinette), and those who are exploring Pittsburgh without a car.

-Things to consider: Parking is valet only at $22/day and nearby lots may have variable pricing depending on day of the week and events.
+Things to consider: Parking is valet and is charged nightly and nearby lots may have variable pricing depending on day of the week and events.
 As such, those with a car may want to consider the Hampton Inn and Suites next door which offers free parking for guests if this price is a concern.
 Only rooms ending in 24 and 25 have views, and even numbered views look out at a few bridges and the Allegheny River (odd numbered views have no view worth writing about).

 DoubleTree Downtown Pittsburgh